 The floors in your home take a lot of punishment from normal use to the continued support of furniture and appliances.
 Sagging floors could be the result of flooring or subflooring shifts from years of use.
 But problems with your flooring could be the result of joist damage, which is much more serious.

 Floor joists are the taller, narrow beams that support your subflooring.
 They can rot or otherwise become damaged.
-When that happens, they need to be repaired or replaced immediately.
+When that happens, they need to be repaired, replaced, or have new supports added.

 Floor joist repair or replacement may sound complex, but it is fairly straightforward.
 The important thing is that you do not wait to address the issues.

 Fortunately, there are some easy ways to diagnose the condition of your floor joists and plan a solution.
 The information below details these methods, as well as potential fixes to your flooring issues.
 It suggests some simple DIY fixes as well as advice on when to call a professional to handle the job.

 Floor joists are what support your entire flooring structure.
 Besides impacting the levelness of your flooring, compromised joists can lead to drywall cracks, sticking doors, or more significant damage to your home.